This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 working_directory = "opentofu/"

-If we were to think about the hierarchy of blocks in OpenTofu then the Provider Block sits at the top, the reason being is that in all instances a provider block is required in order to use a resource or data block.
-However, that provider block can be implicit or explicit.
-Some providers either have no configuration requirements or have sensible defaults for everything and thus do not require declaration of the block itself however it does always exist in some form.
+In the hierarchy of OpenTofu blocks, the Provider Block sits at the top.
+A provider block is always required to use a resource or data block, but it can be implicit or explicit.
+Some providers have no configuration requirements, or have sensible defaults for everything, so you don't have to declare the block yourself.
+It still exists in some form.

 Example of structure

-If we continue down our example pathway we would need to have provider block for the scalr provider, it would look like:
+Continuing with our running example, we would need a provider block for the scalr provider.
+It would look like this:

 provider "scalr" {